Romanian Car Brands

 Cibro Logo

-This is a trademark of the Bucharest-based company C&I Eurotrans XXI, which has been operating in the Romanian capital since 2002.
+This is a trademark of the Bucharest-based company C&I Eurotrans XXI, which has operated in the Romanian capital since 2002.
 It produces bodies for minicars based on the chassis of world manufacturers.
 In particular, Cibro is a minibus built on the Mercedes-Benz Vario platform.
-It is presented in several modifications in terms of comfort level.
-A total of four lines with a capacity of 23 to 30 passenger seats are produced.
+It is presented in several comfort-level modifications.
+Four lines with a capacity of 23 to 30 passenger seats are produced.

-In 2010, another version of the minibus, called Cibro 2, was launched.
-It is assembled at another Romanian enterprise – in the village of Manolache, Ilfov County.
-It is a new plant with innovative equipment and is ISO9001 certified.
+2010, another version of the minibus, Cibro 2, was launched.
+It is assembled at another Romanian enterprise in the village of Manolache, Ilfov County.
+The new plant has innovative equipment and is ISO9001 certified.

 DAC